visimp/visimp/docs/LAYER.md

   GitHub repository URL (i.e. `https://github.com/tpope/fugitive` would be `tpope/fugitive`).
 - `L.preload()` is called on all layers before the `load` method is called on any of them.
-This is used to modify behaviour of other layers' `load` methods.
+This is used to modify behavior of other layers' `load` methods.
 An example is the interaction with the `lsp` layer: in order to enable a desired LSP, other layers need to specify it in their `preload` section before the `lsp` layer `load` method gets called.